Tuesday, September 01, 2015

 The CryptO'pinion?

-Prehistorik doesn't break the mould and some might turn their nose up for other platformers available on the Atari ST. However, stop right there because this might be a no-frills affair, but don't let that put you off.
+Prehistorik doesn't break the mould, and some might turn their nose up at that.
+However, stop right there because this might be a no-frills affair, but don't let that put you off.
 Prehistorik is really good, stuffed with hilarious moments, and extremely playable.
 The only thing I didn't like was the pointless timer.